Scenic Glacier Float

 Not looking for whitewater or rapids?
 How about something more mellow and scenic?
 Families look no further!
 This is your quick and easy family float raft trip.
 A perfect, fun, class II introduction to the world of rivers for youth, seniors and beginners alike.
 This one to two hour float trip is long enough for kids or mixed groups with a variety of abilities to enjoy the water.
 The float has stunning views of the rugged Talkeetna Mountain Range and the towering Chugach Mountain Range with its hanging glaciers and peaks all divided by this same great river, the Matanuska.
 The upper section is the Lionshead whitewater trip and this family float is the slower, lower section just downstream.
 Launching at the bridge-crossing, it’s swift and splashy and even has some fun waves for the kids.
 The guides on this tour use center-frame oars, requiring no paddling necessary and ensuring more control for the guide than paddle rafting.
 There are no guarantees when it comes to wildlife sightings, but this section does see a good amount of moose activity in the season.
 The tour takes-out or terminates at our main check-in office which is riverside where your vehicle will remain parked for the duration of the tour.
 We bus-up and float-back to this original meeting location.
 Drysuits are not required for this comfortable rafting tour.
 Only rain or splash gear, a pfd life jacket and some rain boots.
 NOVA can provide all of the required gear, but feel free to bring your own rain gear and boots if you have some.
 Kickback and enjoy the sights and splashes of this fun and exciting beginner run.
 Located only two hours north of Anchorage on the Glenn highway in the area of Glacier View.

-Make it a COMBO: Add a Matanuska Glacier adventure and save $20 per person on your second tour!
+Make it a COMBO: Add a Matanuska Glacier adventure and save 10% off both of your tours!
 This rafting tour is located in the same area of Alaska as our Glacier tours, great for sameday combos.

 DEPARTS FROM: HICKS CREEK, MAT-SU VALLEY